NadezdaSh/Nadezhda-Shestaeva/README.md

-# Nadezhda-Shestaeva
-Portfolio of Some Yandex Practicum Projects
+# Portfolio of Some Yandex Practicum Projects